The Charles Simpson Endowed Peanut Program Newsletter – Visit now

 Once a breeding line has been evaluated and selected as a potential release it enters into the final phase of development known as the seed increase phase.
 At this level, purity is a major concern.
 For example, if a variety is advertised as nematode resistant, it must be verified as 100% for this trait.
 In many cases, this is done by testing tissue samples of the seed lot for the presence of molecular markers.
 This purified subset is then increased to the point that there is enough seed available for the growers.
 This is a 3 to 4-year process and involves the use of the Texas Foundation Seed Service in the later stages of development.

-- Brian D. Bennett, Greenhouse Manager
+- Brian D. Bennett, Agricultural Research Technician I

 - Simpson, C.E.
 2017.
 Finally, the Cross that Made Arachis monticola Krapov. & Rigoni and/or Arachis hypogaea L. Abstract in Proceedings at American Peanut Research and Education Society 49th.
 Annual Meeting.
 Albuquerque, NM July 11-13, 2017.
 Page 17.